Mustafa Monwar

 Mustafa Monwar (born 1 September 1935) is a Bangladeshi artist.
 He is a painter, sculptor, radio performer and professor of fine arts.
-He is currently the chairman of Bangladesh Shishu Academy.
 He was awarded Ekushey Padak in 2004 by the Government of Bangladesh.

 Early life

 Monwar is the son of poet Golam Mostofa.
 He passed his matriculation exam from Narayanganj Government High School.
-He was initially admitted to the Scottish Church College of the University of Calcutta where he studied science.
+He was also a student of Dhaka Collegiate school.He was initially admitted to the Scottish Church College of the University of Calcutta where he studied science.
 Following the advice of the author Syed Mujtaba Ali, he transferred to the Government College of Art & Craft, Kolkata from where he graduated obtaining best result in his class.

 Career

-Monwar started his career as lecturer at the East Pakistan College of Arts and Crafts.
-Later, he joined Bangladesh Television (BTV) as director general.
+Monwar started his career as a lecturer at the East Pakistan College of Arts and Crafts.
+Later, he joined the East Pakistan branch of PTV (now Bangladesh Television), as director general.
 Later he became the director general of the Bangladesh Shilpakala Academy and the National Media Institute.
 He also served as a managing director of the FDC.